• Home

 So what’s interesting about this rose is the petals are very ruffled creating a very interesting texture.

 The flower itself is more of an apricot color than pink.
-The flower is shaped like a cup when open and I do think the bloom itself is quite large compared to other roses in my garden.
+The flower shapes like a cup when open and I think the bloom itself is quite large, if I compare it to other roses in my garden.

 What really made princess charlene stand out is the strong fragrance.
 It is probably the most fragrant rose I have ever had.